The Truth About WordPress Security

 1. Keep Everything Updated

-- WordPress core: Update within a week of release
+- WordPress core: Update within days of release

 - Themes: Update when available